5 recommended OTC drugs

 Frequently asked

-Cold compress, calamine or menthol lotion, 1% hydrocortisone cream.
-Oral antihistamine if it is allergy.
+A cold compress, calamine or menthol lotion, hydrocortisone 1% cream.
+An oral antihistamine if it is an allergy.

 Why does my skin itch in winter?

-Dry air + heat + hot showers = xerosis (dry skin).
-Moisturise twice a day with a thick emollient, avoid hot showers.
+Dry air + heating + warm showers = xerosis (dry skin).
+Moisturize 2x/day with a thick emollient, avoid hot showers.

 Itching without lesions — what is it?

 Pruritus sine materia.
 Causes: dry skin, allergies, systemic diseases (thyroid, liver).
-If persistent - investigations.
+If it persists — investigations.

 Is hydrocortisone dangerous?

 Short-term (1-2 weeks) it is safe.
-Chronic use on extensive areas -> skin atrophy, telangiectasia.
-Do not apply on the face for more than 3-5 days.
+Chronic use on extensive areas → skin atrophy, telangiectasias.
+Do not apply to the face for more than 3-5 days.

 See also